megangilpin/Trivia-Game/README.md

 ### Overview

-Created a timed triva game using jQuery, setTimeout() and setInterval() methods.
+Created a timed trivia game using jQuery, setTimeout() and setInterval() methods.

 ### Functionality Breakdown
 Question and answer slides are dynmically dsplayed on the screen.
 A 30 second timer for each question is displayed on the screen with the help of setTimeout() and setInterval().